 Apple should be applauded for creating Lightning.
-Back when it was introduced, Lightning was superior to the USB connectors available at the time because it’s symmetrical — there’s no difference between top and bottom.
+Back when it was introduced in 2012, Lightning was superior to the USB connectors available at the time because it’s symmetrical — there’s no difference between top and bottom.
 But then USB-C debuted in 2014 and removed that advantage.

-As it stands now, the Lightning port has only one real benefit for most users: they already have cables that use it.
+As it stands now, the Lightning port presents only one real benefit for most users: They already own cables that use it.
 That’s why Apple argues that switching the iPhone to USB-C would result in “an unprecedented volume of electronic waste and greatly inconveniencing users.”

 USB-C has more advantages

-Plus, many Apple users already have USB-C charging cables.
+Plus, many Apple users already own USB-C charging cables.
 They’re used to power MacBooks and a growing number of iPad models.
 That’s right, Apple embraces USB-C … just not with iPhone.
 And that’s a problem.

 In arguing in favor of keeping the Lightning port, Apple says it “deeply cares about the customer experience.”
 But having to carry around a separate charging cable just for an iPhone is a poor customer experience.
 A complete move to USB-C would allow a single cable to charge a MacBook, iPad and iPhone.